Institute for Healthcare Advancement

 The Institute for Healthcare Advancement (IHA) is a not-for-profit, private operating foundation providing health care and improving health literacy at the national level.
-It is located in La Habra, California.
+It is located in Anaheim, California.

 Local services

-The La Habra Family Resource Center is located on the Las Lomas Elementary School grounds.
-It is a complete, family-centered support system, working with community resources that can address the health, emotional, social, and academic needs of children and their families.
+The La Habra Family Resource Center is 501 S Idaho St in La Habra CA. It is a complete, family-centered support system, working with community resources that can address the health, emotional, social, and academic needs of children and their families.

 Health literacy publications

 It published easy-to-read 'What to Do For Health' books, used by the states of California and South Dakota, health plans, Head Starts, health departments, and more; these books help reduce emergency room visits and costs.

 Health Education Literacy Program (H.E.L.P.)
 Curriculum is an ESL (English as a Second Language) curriculum.
 As learners begin to master reading, writing, and speaking in English, they are also learning healthcare skills to become effective child caregivers.
 This project was funded through an English literacy and civics education grant from the Louisiana State Department of Education.

 It has developed easy to use bilingual versions of advance health care directives in English, Spanish, Chinese, and Vietnamese; a Khmer version is being developed.
 It has been approved for use in California and may be downloaded for free.